 Law enforcement has probable cause for arrest when the facts and circumstances within the police officer's knowledge would lead a reasonable person to believe that the suspect has committed, is committing, or is about to commit a crime.
 Probable cause must come from specific facts and circumstances, not a police officer's hunch, feeling, or suspicion.

 Probable cause exists when the officer knows specific facts and circumstances that provide a reasonable basis to believe that the suspect committed a crime at the place to be searched or that evidence of a crime exists at that location.

 Probable cause to seize property exists when facts and circumstances known to the officer would lead a reasonable person to believe that the item is contraband, stolen, or constitutes evidence of a crime.

 Search and Seizure

 In short, there are many circumstances in which the police may search and seize you or your possessions even without a warrant or probable cause.
-If you were subject to a warrantless search it is important to recall the details of the events leading up to the search and review them with an attorney to determine whether your rights have been violated.
+If you believe the police engaged in an unlawful search and seizure, you should contact a criminal defense lawyer right away.

 Try to recall the details of the events leading up to the search and review them with an attorney to determine whether your rights have been violated.
 Whether the State has charged you with a misdemeanor or a felony, you may face severe penalties.
 An attorney will review your criminal case and determine if your constitutional rights have been violated.

 Speak with a criminal defense attorney near you today.